 Facebook Inc was founded in 2004 as a social networking company.
-Starting out principally as an enterprise providing a platform where friends could keep in touch and engage with one another, the company has been able to take social networking into a new level, beating out companies like MySpace which had hitherto dominated this sphere.
+Starting out principally as an enterprise providing a platform where friends could keep in touch and engage with one another, the company has been able to take social networking into a new level, beating out companies like MySpace, which, previously to Facebook, dominated the “social network” industry.
 Facebook presently provides a platform for people to connect and share information as well as diverse media content using personal computers and more recently, mobile devices.

 Facebook has been able to monetize its social media model by offering opportunities for companies and marketers to develop a loyal following, and also opportunities for developers to offer products that enable a more pleasurable social networking experience.